This manual is for BookmarkFS, version 0.1.6.

 Must be a concatenation of NUL-terminated strings valid throughout the lifetime of this backend context.
 An empty string denotes the end of list.

-Indicates that the backend claims exclusive access to the bookmark storage.
+BOOKMARKFS_BACKEND_EXCLUSIVEIndicates that the backend claims exclusive access to the bookmark storage.
+See Exclusive Mode.

 Upon destruction, the backend should release all system resources associated with this context.
 Changes made to the bookmark storage should be persisted.